jameshicks/pydigree/README.md

 * __mixedmodel__: Provides classes for using mixed models with family data
 * __io__: Provides functions for importing/exporting data from common data formats, including:
  * `plink`: Functions for working with plink format PED/MAP data
+ * `vcf`: Functions for working with the VCF genotype format
  * `genomesimla`: Includes a function for reading genomeSIMLA format chromosome templates
 * __sgs__: Functions for shared genomic segment data